fo0s/student-directory/README.md

 > "Now that we have extracted the code into the methods, the body of our program reads
 > almost like English."
 >
-> Makers week 4 pre-course
+> ----Makers week 4 pre-course

 Well said.